Organic milk: 8 reasons why it’s better than non-organic dairy

-However, a pint of organic milk only costs about 15 pence more than conventional milk, making it a great place to start.
+However, a litre of organic milk can costs only about 30 pence more than conventional milk, making it a great place to start with switching to products with less chemicals in them.

-Especially as the recent Panorama episode: A Cow’s Life, The True Cost of Milk? showed how awful the intensive dairy farming industry can be.
+Especially as documentaries such as the BBC Panorama episode A Cow’s Life, The True Cost of Milk? show how awful the intensive dairy farming industry can be.

-The UK dairy industry says it has some of the highest animal welfare standards in the world, but these are far below the threshold of what most of us would consider to be anywhere near good enough.
+The UK dairy industry says it has some of the highest animal welfare standards in the world.
+Nevertheless, these are far below the threshold of what most of us would consider to be anywhere near how we would hope cows are treated.

-It’s common for cows to burn out after 4 or 5 years.
-They can live more than three times as long in a genuinely high-welfare system.
+It’s common for cows to burn out after 4 or 5 years in so-called ‘conventional’ systems.
+Yet, they can live more than three times as long in a genuinely high-welfare system.

-The show’s conclusion suggested that the low cost being paid to farmers is driving down standards.
+The show’s conclusion suggested that the low cost being paid to farmers is one of the reasons standards are being driven down.
 As consumers, we can demand better:

 Organic milk: 8 reasons why it’s worth it